kirakishin/docker-aws-cli/README.md

-# AWS CLI in Docker
+# AWS CLI in Docker with Docker

-Containerized AWS CLI on alpine to avoid requiring the aws cli to be installed on CI machines.
+Containerized AWS CLI to avoid requiring the aws cli to be installed on CI machines.
+Docker is also installed inside this image and allow docker-in-docker CI pipelines.

 ## Build